Datamine/screenpaste/README.md

 ## Supported Environments

 I've only tested this on OS X so far.
 I'll update the script as necessary for other operating systems.

+## TODO

+Make it take images off the cross-platform pasteboard as well.
+If I click "copy" on a photo on my iPhone and then use screenpaste, OS X will show me a copying dialog, but then won't successfully paste the image.
+I probably need to integrate with some OS X utility to grab the temporary file.